← The journal Vertical M&A Guides February 19, 2026

 Valuation Benchmarks

-Several factors drive premium valuations in this sector:
+Several factors tend to support stronger valuations in this sector:

-- Data moats: Companies with proprietary ESG data sets (emissions factors, supply chain mappings, life cycle assessment databases) command premiums because the data itself is difficult to replicate.
+• Data moats: Companies with proprietary ESG data sets, emissions factors, supply chain mappings, or life cycle assessment data can be harder to replicate.

-- Multi-regulatory coverage: Products that address multiple frameworks (CSRD, SEC, ISSB, GRI) simultaneously are more valuable than single-framework solutions.
+• Multi-regulatory coverage: Products that address multiple frameworks, including CSRD, ISSB, GRI, and jurisdiction-specific requirements, are more valuable than single-framework tools.

-- Enterprise customer concentration: Large enterprise customers with multi-year contracts provide revenue predictability that buyers prize.
+• Enterprise customer quality: Large enterprise customers with multi-year contracts provide revenue predictability that buyers value.

 Founders should note that valuations can vary significantly based on whether the buyer is a strategic acquirer (typically willing to pay more for synergies) or a financial sponsor (more disciplined on entry price but willing to support growth investment).
-In the current market, competitive processes involving both types of buyer are yielding the strongest outcomes.
+In the current market, competitive processes involving both types of buyer can help test price, structure, and certainty.

 Key Acquirer Profiles